Cortexity/calorie-bot-2/IQCalorie_Onboarding_Scripts.md

             // Get user data from localStorage
             const userData = getStoredUserData();
             if (!userData || !userData.supabaseData) {
-                console.warn("⚠️ No user data found - will use defaults");
+                console.warn("??
+No user data found - will use defaults");
                 // Don't return - continue with defaults }

             // Get phone number from localStorage (may be null for Test 2) const phoneNumber = getPhoneNumber();
             if (!phoneNumber) {
-                console.warn("⚠️ No phone number in localStorage - will rely on Stripe");
+                console.warn("??
+No phone number in localStorage - will rely on Stripe");
                 // DON'T RETURN - continue with null phone }

-            // Wait a moment for webhook to process console.log("⏱️ Waiting 3 seconds for webhook to process...");
+            // Wait a moment for webhook to process console.log("??
+Waiting 3 seconds for webhook to process...");
             await new Promise(resolve => setTimeout(resolve, 3000));

             // Create user account (backend will handle missing phone)